 Recommendations are now more likely to note that water can come from other beverages and from food.
 However, these should be chosen carefully.

 Beverages that are high in fat or sugar or contain alcohol do not benefit health, and plain water is recommended in preference to these.

-More than one alcoholic beverage per day in women and more than two alcoholic beverages per day in men on a regular basis can lead to liver inflammation and injury, an increased cancer risk, as well as negatively affecting every system of the body.
+More than one alcoholic beverage per day in women and more than two alcoholic beverages per day in men on a regular basis

 Fatty or sweetened drinks increase calories and lack nutritional value.

 Processed foods, such as burgers and chips, high fat, and high sugar diets will contain less water than fresh fruits and vegetables.

 Nearly all foods contain water, but fresh and healthful ingredients contain the most compared to processed foods, sugars, and fats.